Expand your business into South Korea - without an entity

 Best practice in South Korea is for employers to draft a clear, written employment contract.
 It should be drafted in the local language and include compensation, benefits, job responsibilities, and rules around termination.
 Letters of offer and employment contracts should state compensation figures in South Korean Won (KRW), as opposed to any foreign currency.

-By partnering with our South Korea PEO, New Horizons’ team of local experts can provide assistance for drafting strong employment contracts that are compliant with local regulations.
+By partnering with our South Korea PEO, Horizons’ team of local experts can provide assistance for drafting strong employment contracts that are compliant with local regulations.

 ⏰ Working hours in South Korea